Optimus-Prime241/Trinity/EULA.md

 **Contact:** Discord — 6b75736872
 **Last Updated:** 1/14/2026

-By installing, accessing, or using Trinity (“Software”), you agree to this End User License Agreement.
+By installing, accessing, or using Trinity, you agree to this End User License Agreement.
 If you do not agree, do not use the Software.

 ---